 Infected Septum Piercing: What Does It Look Like and How to Treat It?

 • Crusting at the piercing site

-It can sometimes be hard to tell the difference between an infected septum piercing and a piercing that is just going through the normal healing process.
+It can sometimes be hard to tell the difference between an infected Septum piercing and a piercing that is just going through the normal healing process.
 But if you notice any of the above symptoms, it's likely infected.
 Of course, when in doubt, it's good to reach out to your piercer or doctor for advice.

 How to Treat an Infected Septum Piercing?

-The good news is that in many cases, you can successfully treat an infected septum piercing yourself.
+The good news is that in many cases, you can successfully treat an infected Septum piercing yourself.
 Here are a few simple steps you can take to treat an infection:

-7. Go to your doctor if the infection is still not improving.
+5. Go to your doctor if the infection is still not improving.

+Follow these steps two or three times a day.
 As a general rule of thumb, follow the above steps for three days.
 If the infection is still not improving, make an appointment with your doctor to have the site evaluated.

+Infected Septum Piercing: What Does It Look Like and How to Treat It?